Pavillon Le Corbusier

-The Pavillon Le Corbusier is a Swiss art museum in Zürich-Seefeld at Zürichhorn dedicated to the work of the Swiss architect Le Corbusier.
+The Pavillon Le Corbusier is a Swiss art museum in Zürich-Seefeld at Zürichhorn dedicated to the work of the French-Swiss architect Le Corbusier.
 In 1960, Heidi Weber had the vision to establish a museum designed by Le Corbusier.
 The building was to exhibit his works of art in an ideal environment created by the architect himself.
 It was then named the Centre Le Corbusier or Heidi Weber Museum.
 In April 2014 the building and museum went over to the city of Zürich, and was renamed in May 2016.

 Location

 The building is located on the Zürichsee lake shore nearby Zürichhorn in the Seefeld quarter.
-It can be reached by foot (20 minutes from Bellevueplatz–Sechseläutenplatz) or by public transportation: Trams 2 and 4 and bus line 33 to stops Höschgasse or Fröhlichstrasse, or bus lines 912 and 916 from Bellevue to Chinagarten, or by the Limmat boats operated by the Zürichsee-Schifffahrtsgesellschaft (ZSG) towards Zürichhorn.
+It can be reached by foot (20 minutes from Bellevueplatz–Sechseläutenplatz) or by public transportation: Trams 11 and 15 and bus line 33 to stops Höschgasse or Fröhlichstrasse, or bus lines 912 and 916 from Bellevue to Chinagarten, or by the Limmat boats operated by the Zürichsee-Schifffahrtsgesellschaft (ZSG) towards Zürichhorn.